Clinical-Genomics/MIP/documentation/Api.md

 4. Pipeline

 ### Install Recipes
-Used in `mip_install.pl` to handle installation of programs and references.
+Used in `Install.pm` to handle installation of programs and references.

 ### Build Recipes
 Used in `mip.pl` to build metadatafiles for references.

 ### Analysis Recipes
 Used in `mip.pl` to perform operation with a defined input and ouput for a process with specific upstream and/or downstream dependencies, e.g. qc of fastqc files or aligning and sorting reads.

 ### Pipeline
 Used in `mip.pl` to string together several analysis recipes into entire pipelines.